wagtail/wagtail/docs/static_site_generation.rst

 Rendering pages which use custom routing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For page types that override the route method, we need to let django medusa know which URLs it responds on.
-This is done by overriding the 'get_staticsite_paths' method to make it yield one string per URL path.
+This is done by overriding the 'get_static_site_paths' method to make it yield one string per URL path.

 For example, the BlogIndex above would need to yield one URL for each page of results:

 .. code:: python

-    def get_staticsite_paths(self):
+    def get_static_site_paths(self):
         # Get page count
         page_count = ...